Reporter, The Baltimore Sun, Baltimore/Annapolis, MD, 2013-present

 Multimedia reporter for the largest and most comprehensive news organization in Maryland, focusing on coverage of local and state politics.

-• State House reporter, 2018-present: Part of a two-reporter team responsible for covering the governor, Maryland General Assembly, state agencies and elections.
+• State House reporter, 2018-present: Responsible for covering the governor, Maryland General Assembly, state agencies and elections.
 Routinely contribute photos and videos to accompany stories and appear on local radio, TV and podcasts to discuss state politics.

 • Baltimore County reporter, 2014-2018: Covered the county executive and county council in the largest jurisdiction in the Baltimore region.